 The lack of specifics is raising eyebrows in the energy sector.
 "Under this bold initiative," Trump said during the speech, before the original Verge report notes the details trail off.
 There's no mention of binding targets, timeline requirements, or penalties for non-compliance.
 Industry analysts are already questioning whether this is a genuine policy shift or political theater.

 The timing couldn't be more loaded.
-Microsoft just announced plans to invest $80 billion in AI-enabled data centers this fiscal year, while and are racing to expand cloud infrastructure to support enterprise AI adoption.
+Microsoft just announced plans to invest $80 billion in AI-enabled data centers this fiscal year, while Google and Amazon are racing to expand cloud infrastructure to support enterprise AI adoption.
 These facilities require consistent, massive power supplies that often rival small cities in consumption.